hotspotty/documentation/docs/getting-started/order-a-hotspot.md

 In the Links tab we link to the maker's SoMe channels, website and support pages.
 Click on Purchase hotspot to go directly to the maker's webshop.

-We recommend that you do your research carefully before deciding on a maker to purchase hotspots from.
-Supply chain problems and subsequent delivery delays are not uncommon and Hotspotty does not take any responsibility for hardware issues.

 ![Docs](/img/docs/getting-started/makers-2.png)

+We recommend that you do your research carefully before deciding on a maker to purchase from.
+Supply chain problems and delivery delays are not uncommon and Hotspotty does not take any responsibility for order delays or hardware issues.